belgianmobileid/doc/authentication.md

     </tr>
     <tr>
       <td>{% include parameter.html name="claims" req="OPTIONAL" %}</td>
       <td>Requests that specific user's details be returned from the UserInfo Endpoint and/or in the ID Token.
-It is represented as a JSON object that has two members - <code>{"userinfo":{...}</code> and <code>{"id_token":{...}</code>, which content indicates which claims to return at the UserInfo Endpoint and which with the ID Token, together with indication whether the claim is voluntary (default) or essential.<br><br>Possible user's details your application can request is listed below.<br />
+It is represented as a JSON object that has two members - <code>{"userinfo":{...}</code> and <code>{"id_token":{...}</code>, which content indicates which claims to return at the UserInfo Endpoint and which at the ID Token, together with indication whether the claim is voluntary (default) or essential.<br><br>Possible user's details your application can request is listed below.<br />
         <table>
           <tr>
             <td>{% include parameter.html name="name" req="OPTIONAL" %}</td><td>User's full name in displayable form including all name parts, possibly including titles and suffixes</td>